axibase/atsd/administration/migration/README.md

 ### Migrate Records from Backup Tables

 Step 1.
-Migrate data from the `'atsd_delete_task_backup'` table by launching the task and confirming its execution.
+Migrate data from the `atsd_delete_task_backup` table by launching the task and confirming its execution.

 ```sh
 /opt/atsd/hadoop/bin/yarn com.axibase.migration.mapreduce.DeleteTaskMigration -m 2